tigawanna/tigawanna/README.md

 ## Hi there 👋

 My name is Dennis Kinuthia.
-I am a growing _web developer_.
+I am an aspiring _web developer_.
 I love working with Javascript with libraries like

 1. React for front end
 2. GrapQl on Nodejs and apollo/react-query as the client